 Purchasing real estate with a Self-Directed Roth IRA LLC is essentially the same as purchasing real estate personally.

-- Set-up a Self-Directed Roth IRA LLC with the IRA Financial Group
+- Set-up a Self-Directed Roth IRA LLC with IRA Financial Group.

 - Purchase the investment property with the Self-Directed Roth IRA LLC.
-As manager of the Self-Directed Roth IRA LLC, you will not be required to seek the consent of the custodian to make a real estate investment providing you with “checkbook control” over your Roth IRA funds.
+As manager of the Self-Directed Roth IRA LLC, there are no requirements to gain consent of the custodian to make a real estate investment providing you with “checkbook control” over your Roth IRA funds.

-- All expenses paid from the investment property go through the Self-Directed Roth IRA LLC.
-Likewise, all rental income checks must be deposited directly in to the Self-Directed Roth IRA LLC bank account.
-No Roth IRA related investment checks should be deposited into your personal accounts and no Roth IRA funds should be deposited into your personal account.
+- All expenses from the investment property go through the Self-Directed Roth IRA LLC.
+Likewise, all rental income checks must be transfer directly in to the Self-Directed Roth IRA LLC bank account.
+No Roth IRA related investment checks are to be deposited into your personal accounts.
+No Roth IRA funds are to be deposited into your personal account.